Key Takeaways

 • Shows dust storms dramatically

-• Makes surface features disappear (shows only atmosphere)
+• Makes surface features disappear (shows atmosphere only)

 Filter Strategy:

-• Start without filters to see natural color
+• Start without filters to see natural colour

 • Add orange (#21) or red (#23A) to enhance dark markings